 Indoor Grow Facilities, Meet SPHINX™

 For anyone who has ever tried to keep an orchid alive, you know how finicky plants can be.
 They need just the right amount of water, sunlight and care.
 Well, the same goes for plants in a grow house.
-We’ll explore what indoor growing entails and how SPHINX is changing the game.
+We’ll explore what indoor growing entails and how SPHINX is changing the game in grow house air filtration.

 Understanding Indoor Grow Houses